Fidelity Smart MoneySM Playbook

 5. Save for a rainy day

-After your $1,000 cash buffer, start saving 3 to 6 months of your essential expenses in an emergency fund to help cover you if you lose your job or face a sudden major expense.
-Try keeping your emergency fund in a separate account to avoid dipping into it for regular expenses and goals.
+After your $1,000 cash buffer, start saving 3 to 6 months of your essential expenses for emergency savings to help cover you if you lose your job or face a sudden major expense.
+Try keeping your emergency savings in a separate account to avoid dipping into it for regular expenses and goals.

 Building your backup plan 85% of Gen Zers and 79% of millennials say they would be worried about being able to cover a month’s worth of living expenses if they were to lose a primary source of income tomorrow.
 See footnote 4 in complementary region.